darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 ## non-local means advanced sliders

 When you take non-local means out of auto mode, the _adjust autoset parameters_ slider will be replaced by the following controls.
 You can use the auto-adjust slider to arrive at some initial settings then, when you switch to manual mode, the sliders will show the set of manual settings that are equivalent to that auto-adjust setting.
-You can then continue to fine-tune the manual settings using the initial auto setting as a basis.
+You can then continue to fine-tune the manual settings using the initial auto setting as a starting point.

 patch size
 : Control the size of the patches being matched when deciding which pixels to average -- see [_denoise (non-local means)_](./denoise-non-local-means.md).
 Set this to higher values as the noise gets higher.
 Be aware that high values may smooth out small edges.
 The effect of this slider on processing time is minimal.